 Don’t put off getting your accounting in order.
 Be ready at all times so that you can respond quickly when information is requested.
-When it comes time to sell your company, buyers will see your company as well organized and will be more likely to pay a higher price when they don’t anticipate unforeseen surprises.
+When it comes time to sell your company, buyers will see your company as well-organized and will therefore be more likely to pay a higher price when they don’t anticipate any unforeseen surprises.

 Office Culture that Feels Amazing

-When you want to sell your company, it will be highly beneficial for you to enlist the help of a designer to “stage” your office so that the physical space looks great and feels like an incredible workplace.
+When you want to sell your company, it will be highly beneficial for you to enlist the help of a designer to help “stage” your office.
+You want your company’s physical space to look great and feel like an incredible place to work.
 Freshly painted walls, organized shelves, and attractive wall art all add to your company’s image.

-When you sell your company, know that businesses that rely less on the owner go for a higher selling price.
+When you sell your company, know that businesses that rely less on the owner to run smoothly go for a higher selling price.
 Take steps now to increase your company’s independence and ability to remain productive during an ownership transition.
 This can sometimes take time, so even if you aren’t looking to sell anytime soon, it’s definitely something you should still work on.

 Share an Inspiring Vivid Vision